midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/There-are-no-solutions-Thomas-Sowell.md

 ---
-title: "There are no solutions"
+title: 'There are no solutions'
 ---

 ## "There are no solutions.
 There are only trade-offs."